mandlimeghana/hacker_news_web_app/README.md

 # Hackernews clone using Angular 5

 This is an angular web app powered by RxJS that provides the most of the functionalities of hackernews without the login functionality
+This is an angular web application that provides the most of functionalities of hackernews using hackernews Firebase API which allows to see popular stories, ask stories, job stories etc.

 ## Setup